dtcenter/METplus/docs/Contributors_Guide/create_wrapper.rst

   to this wrapper.

-* Add all new configuration variables to the 'METplus Configuration Glossary' section of the User's Guide
+* Add all new configuration variables to the 'METplus Configuration Glossary' section of the User's Guide.

 * Add any relevant new keywords to the 'METplus Quick Search for Use Cases' section of the User's Guide.